 \section{Results}

-The effectiveness of the LIM is evaluated through various experimental protocols.
-An interesting property of the Lambda Kernel is to project the original signal into a modified space that emphasizes certain nonlinear properties of the signal.
-In terms of functionality, similarities exist between the Lambda Kernel and the concept of “kernel projection” or “kernel trick” in the machine learning literature.
-The utility of such a processing method is to transform nonlinearly separable data so it becomes linearly separable in the new, modified space.
+The effectiveness of the proposed approach is evaluated through a number of experimental protocols.
+An interesting property of the Nonlinear Schrödinger Kernel is that it projects the original signal into a modified space that emphasizes certain nonlinear properties of the data.
+In terms of functionality, similarities exist between the Nonlinear Schrödinger Kernel and the concept of “kernel projection” or “the kernel trick” in the machine learning literature.
+The utility of this processing method is that it transforms nonlinearly separable data to become linearly separable in the new, modified space.

 We first illustrate this property by performing the XOR task, a classic problem that cannot be solved with a linear model and often serves as a benchmark for nonlinear classification.
 When four points representing the binary input pairs ([0,0], [0,1], [1,0], [1,1]) and their corresponding XOR output (0,1,1,0) are used as the training data, linear classifiers will inevitably result in an error when attempting to reproduce the results of the XOR operation (as illustrated in Fig. 2b.2) because the data points are linearly nonseparable in their original input space.
 On the other hand, after processing the data with the Nonlinear Schrödinger Kernel, a linear classifier can be trained to successfully perform the XOR operation error free (Fig. 2b.3).

 To gain insight into how the Nonlinear Schrödinger Kernel projects the input data into a linearly separable representation, the class probability predicted by the linear classifier is represented by a grayscale map with values ranging from 0 (black) to 1 (white), as shown in Fig. 2b.3.
 The boundaries of the grayscale map are depicted as dashed lines, which clearly show the accurate separation of the four pairs of inputs.
 This example reveals that with the use of the Nonlinear Schrödinger Kernel, the linearly nonseparable data points are projected to a space where they become linearly separable.
 An important property of the Nonlinear Schrödinger Kernel projection is that it is unsupervised; in other words, the output labels of the pairs of data points are not used to obtain the projected values in the new space.

 For further intuition into the transformation performed by the combined operation of spectral modulation and nonlinear evolution, we examine the scores and the predicted classes obtained by a linear SVM classifier with and without the application of the Nonlinear Schrödinger Kernel (Fig. 2c).
 The scores, calculated as the inner products of the classifier weights and the input data, show that the accuracy improvement is caused by the modification of the score into a linearly separable form.

 Having demonstrated the ability of the Nonlinear Schrödinger Kernel to perform nonlinear projection to enable linear classification, we then test the hypothesis that the kernel may act as a nonlinear feature extractor that highlights certain properties of the signal and makes challenging signal classification problems solvable with a simple machine learning model.
 In particular, we focus on several challenging tasks with varying degrees of complexity, including the detection of brain intracranial hypertension, classification of blood cell images for cancer detection, and recognition of spoken digits.